-In one of the Humphrey Bogart’s (1899–1957) most famous scenes, from Treasure of the Sierra Madre (1948) he asks some bandits, who were claimed to be Mexican Federal Police, to show their badges, Their famous reply, which has been oft misquoted, was:
+In one of Humphrey Bogart’s (1899–1957) most famous scenes, from Treasure of the Sierra Madre (1948), he asks some bandits, who claimed to be Mexican Federal Police, to show their badges.
+Their famous reply, which has been oft misquoted, was:

 Badges, we ain’t got no badges.
 We don’t need no badges.
 I don’t have to show you any stinking badges.